krisztianb/typedoc-umlclass/README.md

     Use this option to specify the color of the class attributes within the class diagram.
     Default is the PlantUML default value for this skin parameter.

+### Other settings

+-   `--umlClassDiagramHideProgressBar <true|false>`<br>
+    Since generating many diagrams can take several minutes the plugin displays a progress bar.
+However if other plugins also output information to the console then the progress bar can mess that output up.
+If this is the case you can disable the progress bar of this plugin using the value `true`.
+    Default is `false`.
+-   `--umlClassDiagramCreatePlantUmlFiles <true|false>`<br>
+    If this option is set to `true` the plugin creates a text file for every class or interface for which a class diagram is generated.
+The file contains the PlantUML code that was used to create the diagram.
+The files are stored in the assets directory of the generated documentation.
+    Default is `false`.
+-   `--umlClassDiagramVerboseOutput <true|false>`<br>
+    If this option is set to `true` the plugin outputs messages to the console during its work.
+Use this option to debug possible plugin issues.
+    Default is `false`.

 ## Credits

 I would like to thank the following people that influenced this project: